andrea260198/quant_finance/README.md

 ## Observations

-Python is not the best language to use for a big quant finance repo, because the fact that it is not statically typed makes it more difficult to understand in big teams and big repos, as well as, less robust (more prone to runtime errors and crashes while the model is running).
+In my opinion, Python is not the best language to use for a big quantitative finance repository.
+Not being statically typed makes this language more difficult to debug and more prone do runtime errors, when the codebase becomes very large and many people start working on the same code.

 Despite these limitations, the static checker Mypy does a good job in preventing many errors that might arise during runtime.
+I have to note that Mypy has some bugs, but there are some easy workarounds.

-An advantage of Python is the huge amount of free libraries that can be used.
+The advantage of Python is the huge amount of free libraries that can be used.

 ## CI pipeline

 Every time `git push` is executed, a static type check is performed using **mypy**.
+Also unit testing is performed.

 ## CD pipeline

-In the future I would like to develop a CD pipeline to run the model in a server.
+In the future I would like to develop a CD pipeline to deploy and run the model on a server.

 ## Multiprocessing